 D. After paragraph [4]

-Now, based on what you know now, use the four steps above to find the correct answer.
+Now, use the four steps above to choose the best placement.

 Answer: B. Before Paragraph [2].